chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #HeaderAlert
+IMPORTANT: Warning before using this library to export all of the source text from Github and away from their webserver A web module like caput can hijack your main source and exploit the Quantum Core unit if not done

 CANISINO PROTOCOL HAS BEEN REACTIVATED As of Current RUNNING in Patch for verison 3.6 - So Just be careful and Look After Each other during this Exceptional Period
 SOS Alert:
 1. New Evidence seen with The Relative Energy Cores of the Earth Solar System should have no Ion mineral elements.
 A Solution is currently being investigated